David-Motari/alx-low_level_programming/0x0F-function_pointers/README.md

 Pointer to function
 File 0 prints name
-execute function as a parameter
+File 1 executes function as a parameter
+File 2 searches for integer
+File 3 performs simple operations